-One “hidden benefit” of joining Dwyer Group is that each franchisee offers personal knowledge and experience.
+One “hidden benefit” of joining Neighborly is that each franchisee offers personal knowledge and experience.
 With 3,000 franchisees—including 250 Mr. Appliance owners—Landon says new and experienced folks alike can “pick up the phone anytime to get support for things ranging from IT to banking and repairs.”

 You’re part of a team, and you feed off other team members’ knowledge, Landon says.
 Without a franchise, it’s easy to feel isolated.
-Dwyer Group “keeps up with trends and training,” which Landon says helps take customers away from competitors.
+Neighborly “keeps up with trends and training,” which Landon says helps take customers away from competitors.
 “We’re locally focused and nationally supported,” he says.